DeepHiveMind/EnterpriseAI_Platform_MLOps/README.md

 # Production machine learning system| Real World ML System | Enterprise AI Platform MLOps
 This repository intends to offers
-- A Real-world *vision and recepie* of the `design, development and operation` of **production machine learning systems & operation**.
+- A Real-world *vision and recipe* of the `design, development and operation` of **production machine learning systems & operation**.
 - A curated list of tools, frameworks and open source libraries that helps AI/ML Engineers `Deploy, monitor, version, scale, and secure` production machine learning.
-- A *Recepie/prescription* of constituents, constructs and tools for to build & opertaionize a **comprehensive, operational & production Machine learning ecosystem** .Any good **Enterprise AI Platform** must intend to stich/chain together these constructs and tools under its hood.
+- A *Recipe/prescription* of constituents, constructs and tools for to build & opertaionize a **comprehensive, operational & production Machine learning ecosystem** .Any good **Enterprise AI Platform** must intend to stich/chain together these constructs and tools under its hood.
 Genrally 'Enterprise AI Platforms', such as ```H20.ai, Alteryx, HopsML, Neu.ro, PipelineAI, DataRobot ``` etc, are powered by **Custom MLOPS** with the objective to *attempt to offer* essential high level MLOps constructs.
 - A Deep Dive View into:
     - ML Model Reproducitbility and Versioning
     - Production Machine Learning Orchestration